lindsayjohnston/HTML-study/README.md

 # HTML-study

-Examples of the most common HTML elements
+Examples of the most common HTML elements.

+Not a very pretty example, but I limited myself to HTML only.
+Also using this as a chance to play with GitHub more.

 ## Elements included: